isomerpages/mlaw-corp/_covid19/17-b-process.md

 <u>Service by other modes if you are unable to use the electronic system</u>

-Only if you are unable to serve the Notice of Negotiation using the electronic system, please download the Notice of Negotiation* and serve the form using [other modes of service].
+Only if you are unable to serve the Notice of Negotiation using the electronic system, please download the Notice of Negotiation* and serve the form using [other modes of service](other-modes-of-service).
 ***IMPORTANT NOTE: This form will only be available for download from 14 December 2020 onwards.**

 <u>Changes to Notice of Negotiation</u>